mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 = The Berkeley Out-of-Order Machine

 The Berkeley Out-of-Order Machine (BOOM) is an open-source-software (OSS) project from the University of California, Berkeley (UC Berkeley).
+It is an implementation of a 64-bit RISC-V processor

 == RISC-V